Are your breasts tender each month?

 7. Nourish your estrobolome!

-• Eat fermented foods a 2-3x week and consume Lactobacillus and bifidobacterium probiotics (10 billion) to support healthy gut bacteria and aid elimination
+• Eat fermented foods a 2-3x week and consume Lactobacillus and Bifidobacterium probiotics (10 billion) to support healthy gut bacteria and aid elimination

-8. Add in Vitamin C & B6 @ night
+8. Add in Vitamin C & B6 at night

-9. Eat methionine-containing foods: { this is an essential amino acid that supports the liver}
+9. Eat methionine-containing foods: {This is an essential amino acid that supports the liver}

-• Some examples of methionine containing foods are: fish, poultry, spirulina, sesame and sunflower seeds, beans, legumes, onions, garlic, and egg yolks
+• Some examples of methionine-containing foods are: fish, poultry, spirulina, sesame and sunflower seeds, beans, legumes, onions, garlic, and egg yolks

 11. Try gluten-free